daleonpz/Notes/fh-dortmund/01-ESE.md

 ## Challenges
 - Software is a bottleneck: complexity vs productivity
 - Complexity of design flows and supply chains: difficulties on specification and system integration
-- Need for self-adaptive/ self-optimized behavior: higly dynamic environments
+- Need for self-adaptive/ self-optimized behavior: highly dynamic environments
-- New sofware design paradigm: future of software-intensive systems - ultra large, networked, distributed and diffuse-control nature
+- New software design paradigm: future of software-intensive systems - ultra large, networked, distributed and diffuse-control nature
 - Model based deployment: vehicle for communication between engineers from different areas.

 ## Summary
 - Definition of software-intensive systems
 - Characteristics of software-intensive systems
-- Typical application domains (Automative, transportation, medicine, industrial automation, telecomunications)
+- Typical application domains (Automotive, transportation, medicine, industrial automation, telecommunications)
 - Challenges

 # Foundations
 - **Model**: a simplified representation of something, may be restricted to certain properties.
 - **Specification**: a formal description of a system or component intended as a basis for further development.
-Rrequired properties that an artifact must ensure
+Required properties that an artifact must ensure
 - **Model based specifications**: a form of specification, usually software, that is develop based on a mathematical model of a system.
 - Relation:
     - A model can fulfill a specification